cryptocopycats/awesome-cryptokitties-bubble/README.md

 (*): Yes, you really really own the painting.

-> Everybody is going nuts about CrypoKitties ( including myself ) So, as a painter my madness is reflected in art;
+> Everybody is going nuts about CryptoKitties ( including myself ) So, as a painter my madness is reflected in art;
 > so I've started to paint this kitties... lot's of kitties :)

 ![](i/cryptokitties-modernart-paintings-ii.png)